GRAVESEND, Brooklyn (WABC) -- A 24-year-old man was arrested and charged after a toddler was found badly hurt.

 Salvatore Lucchesse, of Brooklyn, has been charged with four counts of assault and endangering the welfare of a child.

 Here's video of police walking Lucchesse to a car after his arrest:

 Three-year-old Jayden Jordan remains in critical condition at Coney Island hospital with injuries he got in his family's home in Gravesend, Brooklyn, according to the New York City Police Department.

-Police say Jayden's mother called 911 for help Monday afternoon.
+Police said Jayden's mother called 911 for help Monday afternoon.
+Lucchesse is her boyfriend.

 The toddler was in cardiac arrest.
 Doctors at Coney Island Hospital found he had injuries to his head, spleen and liver.

-Other neighbors admit hearing a commotion before the sound of sirens.
+Other neighbors said they heard a commotion before the sound of sirens.

 The New York City Administration for Children's Services is investigating.